XiaoxuYangLab/Human_DRG_SG/Analysis/README.md

 ## Estimation of variances within the ganglia chain vertically and between ganglia in the horizontal levels

-Estimation of AF standard deviation within and between ganglia chains could be found [here](https://github.com/shishenyxx/Human_DRG_SG/tree/main/Analysis/Stdev_vertical_horizontal)
+Estimation of AF standard deviation within and between ganglia chains can be found [here](https://github.com/shishenyxx/Human_DRG_SG/tree/main/Analysis/Stdev_vertical_horizontal)

 ## Estimation of starting cell populations